ZechCodes/Bevy/README.md

 When adding an `Injectable` it is necessary to use [`Constructor.branch`](#Constructor.branch) as it will inherit all dependencies that are added to the constructor.
 Any dependencies added to the branch will not be back propagated to the constructor, allowing for dependency isolation.
-Because branches inherit but do not propagate, their dependency resolution is deferred until `Constructor.build` is called, when it is assumed all dependencies with customized instantiations have been added.
+Because branches inherit but do not propagate, their dependency resolution defers until `Constructor.build` is called, when it is assumed all dependencies with customized instantiations have been added.

 Because `Injectables` require a special lifecycle `Constructor.branch` will accept any instantiation args that should be